-I was a disgruntled cubicle monkey who followed the rules until my inner rebel got woke and finally broke out of the 9-5.
+I was a disgruntled cubicle monkey who followed the rules until my inner rebel got woke, and broke out of the 9-5.
 Entrepreneurship was my jam and I was addicted.
-It was the ride of my life until I went broke, burnt out, developed depression & some serious health issues (so hot I know).
+It was the ride of my life until I went into debt, got burnt out + developed depression.
+So hot lol.

 So, I decided to opt out of the popular group, and they hated me for it.
-I was a weird rebel girl, and while I had all the makings of someone who could have been accepted in that arena, I wanted no part of it.
-I am slightly embarrassed to say that I was voted homecoming queen which is pure comedy because I couldn’t have cared less.
+I was a weird rebel girl, and while I had all the makings of someone who could have been accepted, I wanted no part of it.
+Oddly I was voted homecoming queen which is pure comedy because I couldn’t have cared less.
 I never wanted to be the queen, I just wanted to be free.

 The Gut Punch.

 My dad died the summer before my senior year.
 I was only 17, and it was shocking.
 It’s still shocking to me now, and I feel the urge to cry as I type these words.
 Even though my dad was deeply flawed, he was still the one Father I got in this lifetime.
 Mortality hit me like a gut punch, and I was forever changed.

 I knew that as an Egyptian I was expected to become a doctor, lawyer or engineer.
 That’s what all of us do, but that wasn’t me.
 And if you know anything about immigrant families it’s that they only offer one type of love – the conditional kind.